Celebrating Eleven Years Online...!

 I feel boaters deserve better.

 Many production boats are poorly made as well.
-One only need remember the thousands of GRP runabout power boats built with the absolute minimum of structure.
+One only need recall the thousands of GRP runabout power boats built with the absolute minimum of structure.
 In terms of safety, this is very much in need of improvement!

 In part, this is why we like metal boats.
-With each new vessel imagined, on the design side we have the opportunity to create something with an eye toward "modern-classic" aesthetics.
+With each new vessel imagined, on the design side we have the opportunity to create something with an eye toward Modern Classic aesthetics.
 We also have the benefit of being able to take advantage of inherently strong materials.

 Robust and safe, yet fast and graceful...
 The sweet spot of good design.